nayr31/TTRPG-Stuff/10 🧙 Player Campaigns/🧛 Thicc/Sessions/Session 01.md

 [[Satin Coven]] is guarding an area, seems to be a murder of some kind

 A young girl mutters near the corpse

+Werebeast attack?
+Probably not a claw, too clean

+He was floating in the river (the dead guy)

+A new carrige arrives, seems to be 🌹 like, [[Rose Coven]].
+Tall golden skinned man with red eyes, biggest v neck ever [[Alistair Orion|Alistair]] is here it seems (leader of the [[Rose Coven]])

+Falls to his knees, he seems to have known the dead person

+[[Katerina Moretti|Katerina]] is here too, [[Blade Coven]] leader.

+[[Gek]] pulls out some silver steel

+Premeditated murder!
+The teeth were taken

+Girl is part of group called Silver Fangs, were-TIGERS.
+Vibin' and dancing, keeping to themselves

+[[Sabien Adorus|Sabien]] comes too (why so many coven leaders)

+"Little fang" might be here, a hunter.
+Michael (ale) We are to investigate this murder